mcneel/developer.rhino3d.com/_guide_topics/rhinoscript/primer-101/7-geometry.md

 A clamped curve always has a bunch of knots at the beginning and end (periodic curves do not, but we'll get to that later).
 If a curve has knot clusters on the interior as well, then it will touch one of the interior control points and we have a kinked curve.
 There is a lot more to know about knots, but I suggest we continue with some simple nurbs curves and let Rhino worry about the knot vector for the time being.

-### 8.7.1 Control-point curves
+### 7.7.1 Control-point curves

 ![{{ site.baseurl }}/images/primer-filletcorners.svg]({{ site.baseurl }}/images/primer-filletcorners.svg){: .float-img-right width="275"}

 The _FilletCorners command in Rhino puts filleting arcs across all sharp kinks in a polycurve.
 Since fillet curves are tangent arcs, the corners have to be planar.
 All flat curves though can always be filleted as the image to the right shows.

-The input curve {A} has nine G0 corners (filled circles) which qualify for a filleting operation and three G1 corners (empty circles) which do not.
+The input curve {A} has nine G<sub>0</sub> corners (filled circles) which qualify for a filleting operation and three G<sub>1</sub> corners (empty circles) which do not.
 Since each segment of the polycurve has a length larger than twice the fillet radius, none of the fillets overlap and the result is a predictable curve {B}.

 Since blend curves are freeform they are allowed to twist and curl as much as they please.
 They have no problem with non-planar segments.
 Our assignment for today is to make a script which inserts blend corners into polylines.
 We're not going to handle polycurves (with freeform curved segments) since that would involve quite a lot of math and logic which goes beyond this simple curve introduction.
-This unfortunately means we won't actually be making non-planar blend corners.
+This unfortunately means we won't actually be making non-planar blend corners, but such is life.
+Full of disappointments.
+Especially for programmers.

 The logic of our BlendCorners script is simple: